2015–16 Wichita State Shockers women's basketball team

-The 2015–16 Wichita State Shockers women's basketball team represents Wichita State University in the 2015–16 NCAA Division I women's basketball season.
-They play their home games at Charles Koch Arena, which has a capacity of 10,506.
+The 2015–16 Wichita State Shockers women's basketball team represented Wichita State University in the 2015–16 NCAA Division I women's basketball season.
+They played their home games at Charles Koch Arena, which has a capacity of 10,506.
 The Shockers, led by eighth year head coach Jody Adams and were members of the Missouri Valley Conference.
 They finished the season 8–22, 5–13 in MVC play to finish in eighth place.
 They lost in the first round of the Missouri Valley women's tournament to Bradley.